Alexandru Guzun

-Alexandru Guzun (born 29 September 1966) is a Moldovan FIFA player agents, football manager and former footballer who played as defender or midfielder.
+Alexandru Guzun (born 29 September 1966) is a Moldovan FIFA player agent, manager and former footballer who played as defender or midfielder.

 During his career, Guzun played for several clubs from Moldova, Romania and Ukraine.
 He played in European cups for Niva, Rapid București and Tiligul Tiraspol.
-With Rapid, Guzun also played against Inter Milano on San Siro.
+With Rapid, Guzun also played against Inter Milan at San Siro.

 Alexandru Guzun also played 22 matches for the Moldova national football team, scoring 1 goal, against Germany in a 1–3 loss, on 14 October 2000, in Chișinău.

 In 2001 Guzun returned as manager, and in 2004 returned as a FIFA player agent.
 In 2009 Alexandru Guzun was a candidate for the Moldovan Football Federation presidency, losing to Pavel Cebanu, who was elected for the fourth time as president.